Union for Progressive Judaism: History

 The World Union for Progressive Judaism responded to the burgeoning interest in Progressive Judaism in Australia and supported the development of lay leadership and progressive congregations.
 A pivotal figure was Ada Phillips who met Lily Montagu and Israel Mattuck in London in 1928.
 She returned to Melbourne and aroused interest in the movement and thus the WUPJ agreed to finance the salary of an American rabbi.
 Initial progress was slow as the rabbi's radical inclinations did not win favour among a local Jewish community that valued traditions.
 The situation changed when the WUPJ sent Herman Sanger, a German refugee and rabbi.
 Sanger was charismatic, championed Zionism and upheld the religious traditions Jewish German liberalism.
 Membership also grew as more refugees began to arrive in Melbourne from Germany.
 Melbourne's Temple Beth Israel introduced egalitarian seating whilst kipah and talit were the custom.
+From the beginning, women were accepted as equal in congregational life, and in 1981 American-born Karen Soria was appointed as assistant minister and the first female rabbi.
 The Progressive movement also welcomed converts to Judaism and accepted patrilineal descent, provided the person had received a Jewish education (Meyer 1988).
 In 1938, Sanger established Temple Emanuel in Sydney which grew rapidly under the leadership of American Rabbi Max Schenk.
 Progressive Judaism was established later in smaller urban centres across Australia (Rutland 2005).
 A level of tolerance existed between Progressive and Orthodox communities in the nineteen-thirties and forties.
-This began to diminish in the nineteen-fifties as traditionalist rabbis refused to appear on the same platform as their progressive counterparts (Meyer 1988).
+This began to diminish in the 1950s as traditionalist rabbis refused to appear on the same platform as their progressive counterparts (Meyer 1988).